 eye of round, ground beef (sirloin, lean, and extra-lean), tenderloin, top

-loin, and top round, for example.
+loin, and top round, for example, and look for grass-fed when possible.
 As far as poultry goes, always choose chicken

 and turkey breast (then remove the skin) rather than dark meat.
 Good pork cuts